 Now, VKS 6.9 combines the capabilities of these three features, enabling organizations to trigger Rules based on 2 criteria: Variable data from your other systems and Custom Keys within VKS.

 Prior to VKS 6.9, the rule engine was dependent on static values, meaning that authors would have to create multiple guidebooks and/or steps to cover all the different scenarios.
-But now, with rules to be triggered by data straight from your work order and/or previously filled smart form data, every scenario is baked into your guidebook.
+But now, with rules that can be triggered by data straight from your work order and/or previously filled smart form data, every scenario is baked into your guidebook.

 For example: